Declaration regarding Corporate Management

 (iv) the Nomination Committee

-(v) the Strategy and Development Committee, and
+(v) the Strategy and Technology Committee.

 The Supervisory Board adopts the financial statements and approves the consolidated financial statements.